swirlai/swirl-search/docs/Developer-Guide.md

 | My new notebook is slow | My new (notebook OR personal computer OR laptop OR pc) is slow |

 ### Uploading a Query Transformation CSV
-Go to the Swirl homepage and make sure you're logged in as an `admin` user.
+Go to the SWIRL homepage and make sure you're logged in as an `admin` user.

 Select the `Upload Query Transform CSV` option:<br/>
 ![Upload CSV option](images/query-transform-1.png)